 We stayed at the Cozumel Palace all-inclusive, and the kids loved it.
 It’s an intimate all inclusive, with a kids’ program (yay, for free time for Mom and Dad!), and kid-friendly swimming pools and restaurants.
 It’s also nice and close to Cozumel town, giving this Cozumel family resort one of the best locations in town.

-If you’re looking for easy, cost-effective help with family activities in Cozumel, they offer a Palace Resorts credit with every stay.
-It’s $1,500 for a 5-7 night stay, and you can use it on “spa treatments, rounds of golf, tours and other above-the-ordinary experiences.”
+Tip: If you’re looking for easy, cost-effective help with family activities in Cozumel, ask about the offer for a Palace Resorts credit with every stay.